 At the scales relevant to cyber-physical systems, effectuation of a causal link is never perfectly reliable, but always contingent.
 For example, a causal link may fail: the switched circuit to power a motor has been completed, but the motor shaft does not turn.
 Perhaps the shaft is jammed in its bearings; or the imposed load is too great; or the motor windings are burnt out; or the power relay or the power supply has failed; or another device is using too much current.
 The set of possible explanations is not clearly bounded.
 The whole-and-part structure of many domains increases vulnerability in more than one way.
 Each part—that is, each subdomain—not only contributes its own budget of specific potential failures: it also offers additional interfaces at which other domains to contribute to failure.

 Of course, all this is just a rewording of what we all know from our everyday experience and from our interactions with the systems we encounter.
-But governing behaviour in the physical world is the core purpose of software engineering for cyber-physical systems, and some of its challenges are often neglected—mistakenly relegated to a lesser importance than the formal and mathematical aspects of the work.
-This blog's purpose is to identify and think seriously about these challenges, and to offer some ways of addressing them.
+But the core purpose of software engineering for cyber-physical systems is governing behaviour in the physical world: some of its challenges are often neglected—mistakenly relegated to a lesser importance than the formal and mathematical aspects of the work.
+To identify and think seriously about these challenges, and to offer some ways of addressing them, is the core purpose of this blog.
 It's important, because neglecting them can play a large part in potentially catastrophic system failures.

 Links to other posts:

 ↑ Physical Bipartite System: The nature of a bipartite system

 ↓ Axiomatic Models: Capturing basic assumptions for a behaviour

 → Causality: Causality provides the explanation of how a system works

 → Reliable Models: Reliability in a world of unreliable physical domains

 ← The Right-Hand Side: Why the model-reality relationship is problematic